-If you have corn, paneer and spinach at hand this is a real quick, tasty and healthy recipe I’d say.
+If you have corn, paneer and spinach handy then this is a real quick, tasty and healthy recipe I’d say.
 Posting a simple healthy recipe below.

 - 1 bunch tender spinach/palak leaves

 - 100 gms corn kernels

 - 1 bayleaf

 - 6 to 8 garlic cloves + 5 green chillies(adjust to spice required) + 4 sprigs of coriander leaves ground to a paste

 - 2 tsp kasuri methi/ dried fenugreek leaves

 - 1/4th to 1/2 tsp garam masala powder

 - Heat a vessel full of water, add a pinch of salt.
 When it starts boiling add palak leaves and blanch for 2 to 3 minutes.Transfer the palak leaves into cold water.
 This will keep the color of the leaves intact.
 DO NOT blanch for longer, the colour of leaves will change.Drain the excess water and blend the leaves to a smooth paste adding little water.Keep the puree covered.